Instinct: Initial studies

-Fixed patterns
+Jean Henri Fabre (1823–1915) is said to be the first person to study small animals (other than birds) and insects, and he specifically specialized in the instincts of insects.
+Fabre considered an instinct to be a linked set of behaviours that an organism undergoes unconsciously in response to external conditions.
+Fabre concluded a significant difference between humans and other animals is that most animals cannot reason.
+He came to this conclusion after observing how insects and wild birds continued to repeat a certain behaviour in response to a novel situation.
+While these instinctive behaviours appeared complex, the insects and animals did not adjust their behaviour despite it not helping them in that novel situation.
+Fabre observed and labelled multiple behaviours "instinctive", for they do not involve reasoning, including maternal instincts; Metamorphosis; Mimicry; Molting; Playing dead; Taxis.
 Fabre believed instincts were "fixed patterns", meaning these linked sets of behaviours do not change in response to novel environmental situations.
 One specific example that helped him arrive at this conclusion is his study of various wasp species.
 All of the wasp species he studied performed a certain pattern of behaviour when catching their prey, which Fabre called a fixed pattern.
 Then Fabre intervened in the wasps' process of catching prey, and only one of the species adjusted their behaviour in response to this unfamiliar interception.
 Fabre explained this contradiction by arguing that any individuals which stray from the norms of their species are merely an exception, while also admitting that there could be some room for growth within a species' instincts.
 Fabre's belief that instincts are fixed opposes the theory of evolution.
 He rejected that one species could evolve into another, and also rejected that human consciousness could be achieved through the evolution of unconscious traits.

-Wilhelm Wundt

-Wilhelm Wundt (1832–1920) is known for founding the first psychology laboratory, which occurred in 1879 at the University of Leipzig.
+Wilhelm Wundt (1832–1920) founded the first psychology laboratory in 1879 at the University of Leipzig.
 He was able to draw conclusions about instinct from his careful observations of both animal and human behaviour.

-Unconscious processes

-Wundt believed unconscious processes (which he called "instinctive movements") were the result of sensations and emotions, and these unconscious processes were building blocks towards consciousness.
+He believed unconscious processes (which he called "instinctive movements") were the result of sensations and emotions, and these unconscious processes were building blocks towards consciousness.
+Wundt studied the facial expressions babies made in response to the sensations of sweet, sour, and bitter tastes.

-Facial expressions

-An example of what Wundt studied to arrive at his conclusions regarding unconscious processes includes the facial expressions babies made in response to the sensations of sweet, sour, and bitter tastes.
 He concluded these facial expressions were the result of the babies trying to avoid unpleasant emotions because there was something unpleasant in their mouths, and that these instincts (which he uses interchangeably with reflexive movements) only became innate because past generations learned it and it benefited their survival.

-Natural selection

 The process by which Wundt explained the existence of instincts is natural selection.
 More specifically, his research suggests natural selection causes small changes in the nervous system over time.
 These changes bring about hereditary drives in organisms, which are then responsible for any unconscious processes.
 Another thing to note is that Wundt used the terms unconscious processes, reflexive movements, and instinctive movements interchangeably, often grouping them together.